 Finally, the Marriott Brilliant Amex has a surprising number of consumer protections for a hotel credit card.
 Travel-related perks include secondary auto rental coverage, a baggage insurance plan, trip cancellation and interruption insurance and trip delay coverage.
 Other benefits include purchase protection against damage or theft, return protection and an extended warranty on eligible items.

 Disadvantages of the Marriott Brilliant Amex card

-Obviously, the biggest downside of the Marriott Brilliant Amex is its $450 annual cost.
+Obviously, the biggest downside of the Marriott Brilliant Amex is its $650 annual cost.
 We’ve shown how you can offset the majority of that cost each year by utilizing the card’s various perks, but that’s only feasible if you stay at Marriott hotels on a frequent basis and truly maximize the benefits and statement credits that come along with the card.

 You get the point.
-The $450 annual fee on the Marriott Brilliant Amex can be a good value, but there are a lot of hoops to jump through to get your money’s worth, which is unfortunately a common theme when it comes to perks on American Express cards.
+The $650 annual fee on the Marriott Brilliant Amex can be a good value — for some — but there are a lot of hoops to jump through to get your money’s worth, which is unfortunately a common theme when it comes to perks on American Express cards.

 Stacking up the Marriott Brilliant Amex card against our benchmark

 CNN Underscored uses the Citi® Double Cash Card as our “benchmark” credit card.
 That doesn’t mean it’s the best credit card on the market — rather, it means we use it as a basic standard to compare other credit cards and see where they score better, and where they’re worse.